AdobeDocs/workfront.en/help/quicksilver/wf-api/general/event-subs-api.md

 * authToken (required)

-   * **String** - The OAuth2 bearer token used to authenticate with the URL specified in the “URL” field.&nbsp;
+   * **String** - The OAuth2 bearer token used to authenticate with the URL specified in the "URL" field.&nbsp;

 ## Creating Event Subscription API&nbsp;Requests